anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 # Introduction and requirements
 <img src="/doc/SXJ02ZM/img/xiaomi_mijia_2018.jpg" width="300">

-The Xiaomi Mijia 1080p v3 model is the snow-white model that was released in 2018, and has a T20L SOC with 64MB of RAM.
+The Xiaomi Mijia 1080p v3 model is the snow-white model that was released in 2018, and has an Ingenic T20L SOC with 64MB of RAM.
 Unfortunately there is no known firmware exploit that allows us to easily edit the firmware to get ssh access to the camera.
 In order to install OpenFang on the camera, we need to program a custom bootloader for the camera using a ch341a programmer.